pjbiggs/SING_aotearoa_2019/README.md

 ---

-## How are going to do the practical?
+## How are we going to do the practical?

 We are going to use Apple iMacs and a set of data that we can download from a resource to work with.
 If you have not used an iMac before, the "command line", or a piece of software called [RStudio](https://www.rstudio.com/), then we have a few preliminaries to go through.